RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 [^4]: The two other options are encryption and object locking.
 Object locking lets you prevent objects from being deleted,
       but we get most of the benefits from versioning.
 There's also an option to enable encryption of your objects on disk.
       It's up to you if you want this; note that it doesn't protect against access through the AWS APIs.
+If you use encryption, it will be provided through AWS Key Management Service, which charges $0.03 per 10,000 requests.
+Of the encryption options, "AWS Key Management Service key (SSE-KMS)" uses KMS directly, meaning that every time you access an object you also incur a KMS request.
+The other encryption option, "Amazon S3 key (SSE-S3)", holds its key _outside_ of KMS, so in theory it doesn't use a KMS request for each object access, making it slightly cheaper.
+[This](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) is an AWS-authored description of the encryption options.

 [^5]: Virtual machines are regular computers that you log in to remotely.
 They are called "virtual" because of the way
       that they are hosted.
 They are also referred to as "instances."
 The AWS service for running VMs is EC2.